 - Hit Disconnect to confirm the action.

 Done!
 You successfully disconnected your account from the Drive for desktop app, which means your Google Drive folder is no longer synced.
-Now, you can trash the app from your computer without affecting cloud-based data.

 Step 2.
 Delete the Google Drive app